On This Page

 Cabins / Huts / Yurts

-The other cabin is located at Monkey Beach, behind a small tombolo island about halfway between Riordan Point and Bishop Cove.
+- The other is located at Monkey Beach, behind a small tombolo island about halfway between Riordan Point and Bishop Cove.
 There is no fresh water source by this cabin.
-UTM coordinates are: Zone 09U; 5923125 m North; 0501175 m East.

-There is a third cabin which is located outside of the conservancy, but nearby in Boxer Reach, on the east side of Gribbell Island, on a gravel spit about 1.25 nautical miles NW of Riordan Point.
+A third Haisla cabin is located outside of the conservancy, but nearby in Boxer Reach, on the east side of Gribbell Island, on a gravel spit about 1.25 nautical miles NW of Riordan Point.
 There is no fresh water source by this cabin.
-UTM coordinates are: Zone 09U; 5923550 m North; 0503586 m East.

 The UTM coordinates for the hot springs and bath house are: Zone 09U; 5924660 m North; 0510822 m East.
 The three mooring buoys at the end of Bishop Bay are available on a first-come, first-served basis.